-Morehouse School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to sponsor continuing medical education for physicians.
-The Committee on Extended Professional Education (EPE), established by the Academic Policy Council of MSM, provides a program that supports healthcare professional's commitment to lifelong learning and practice improvement.
+MSM is accredited with commendation by the Accreditation Council for Continuing Medical Education to sponsor continuing medical education for physicians.
+The Committee on Continuing Medical Education (CME), established by the Academic Policy Council of MSM, provides a program that supports healthcare professional's commitment to lifelong learning and practice improvement.